-Operated by the U.S. Army Corps of the Engineers, the San Francisco Bay/Delta Model is a hydraulic model of San Francisco Bay and the Delta and is housed in a converted World II-era warehouse in Sausalito in Marin County.
+Operated by the U.S. Army Corps of Engineers, the Bay Model is a giant hydraulic replica of San Francisco Bay and the Sacramento-San Joaquin Delta.
+It is housed in a converted World II-era warehouse in Sausalito near San Francisco.

-There have been many proposals to prevent salt water from mingling with fresh water in the Bay Delta over the past 150 years.
+There have been many proposals to prevent salt water from mixing with fresh water in the estuary over the past 150 years.

-One proposal in particular, the Reber Plan, gained serious consideration in the 1950s and led to the establishment of the Bay Model to determine its impact.
+One proposal, the Reber Plan, would have converted the bay into freshwater lakes.
+The plan gained serious consideration in the 1950s and led to the establishment of the Bay Model to determine its effects.

 John Reber, a theatrical producer, pitched the construction of two large dams and several canals to separate the salt water from fresh water and convert 85 percent of the bay into freshwater reservoirs.
 The plan was never realized.
 Model tests showed the saltwater barriers would cause major flooding, among other disruptions.